kaizushi/canary-gen/README.md

 About Kaizushi
 ==============

 Cryptography is very important for what I do and that is hosting darkweb sites.
 For years this canary software has been used to upload mine to my server.
-You can reach me at <kaizushi@infantile.us> if you need to.
+You can reach me at <kaizushi@infantile.us> by email if you wish to contact me.
+I love a good code review!
+I recommend if you have problems to use Github's issues tracker.